GDSL-UL/san/docs/06-spatial_econometrics.md

 ## 134.3123
 ```

-According to our model, the house would be worth $134.3123448^[**EXERCISE** *How would the price change if the surrounding houses did not have an average of 50 but of 80?* Obtain a new prediction and compare it with the original one.].
+According to our model, the house would be worth $134.3123448.